techmyth/techmyth.github.io/content/posts/horizon-ubuntu-vdi-parte1.en.md

 <https://github.com/rebelinux/packer-ubuntu-vsphere-horizon-iso>

-The first step would be to clone the Github repository locally.
+The first step would be to clone the GitHub repository locally.
 In my case I am using Linux on my main computer but Windows 10/11 can also be used for this example.

 To do this we will use the command `git clone "https://github.com/rebelinux/packer-ubuntu-vsphere-horizon-iso`